-ADDIS ABEBA – Prime Minister Abiy Ahmed is in Khartoum to broker talks between the ruling generals and protest leaders a day after African union suspends Sudan’s membership from the pan African bloc.
+ADDIS ABEBA – Prime Minister Abiy Ahmed is in Khartoum to broker talks between the ruling generals and protest leaders a day after the African Union suspends Sudan’s membership from the pan African bloc.

 The bloc said the suspension will continue until there is a civilian rule in the country that witnessed this week the worst violence since Omar al-Bashir’s fall in April on Monday.